 Causal consistency captures the notion that causally-related operations should appear in the same order on all processes—though processes may disagree about the order of causally independent operations.

-For example, consider a chat between three people, where Attiya asks “shall we have lunch?”, and Barbarella & Cyrus respond with “yes”, and “no”, respectively.
+For example, consider a single object representing a chat between three people, where Attiya asks “shall we have lunch?”, and Barbarella & Cyrus respond with “yes”, and “no”, respectively.
 Causal consistency allows Attiya to observe “lunch?”, “yes”, “no”; and Barbarella to observe “lunch?”, “no”, “yes”.
 However, no participant ever observes “yes” or “no” prior to the question “lunch?”.

 Convergent causal systems require that the values of objects in the system converge to identical values, once the same operations are visible.
 In such a system, users could transiently observe “lunch”, “yes”; and “lunch”, “no”—but everyone would eventually agree on (to pick an arbitrary order) “lunch”, “yes”, “no”.